 In all honesty I would never dare to compete with the one who cooks South Indian food on a daily basis.
 Our cuisine uses very little oil and the fat mostly comes from the use of coconut.
 Even in recipes where coconut is not used, it is a blend of freshly ground spices used with a delicate balance that brings out the best from the dishes.
 To balance the spices, tang and sweet itself is a challenging act.
 To say, mastering them to bring out authentic flavors will take years.
 It's a fear that I would go through one of those catastrophic moments if I tried them in my own kitchen.

-There are a few recipes that are confined to regions alone.
-A few recipes rarely make to hotels and restaurants.
-I have never understood why people blame that we've restricted to Idli Sambhar, Dosa Chutney or Bisi Bele Bath, that's just not true.
-Really, Nucchinunde is one such breakfast dish I had not heard or eaten anywhere before.
+There are a several recipes out there that are confined to regions alone, those which rarely make to hotels and restaurants menu cards, and most of our non-Kannadiga pals may have never heard or known of them by taste.
+Our hotels restrict to publicizing Idli Sambhar, Dosa Chutney or Bisi Bele Bath, touting falsely for all to believe, this is what Kannadigas eat.
+Which isn't entirely true, really.
+Nucchinunde is one such breakfast dish I had not heard or eaten anywhere before.
 It was never made at my mom's place, so I don't know exactly what it tastes like.
 But on a quick google search for some traditional Karnataka recipes, I came across couple of sites citing Nucchinunde as one of the traditional recipes seen in Karnataka households.

 I've tried the recipe from various sites, but the use of tuvar dal alone gives out a strong dal flavor which is not my favorites.
 So I tweaked the recipe a little by addition of rice flour to suit us.
 This is loved by all at home and is now this is a regular menu at my place.